Stuart Margolin: Acting career

 Margolin played the recurring character Evelyn "Angel" Martin, the shifty friend and former jailmate of Jim Rockford (James Garner) on The Rockford Files, whose various cons and schemes usually got Rockford in hot water.
-Margolin was earlier paired with Garner in the Western series Nichols (1971–72), in which he played a character somewhat similar to the Angel character in The Rockford Files.
-That show lasted for only one season.

-At times, Rockford would pay Angel to "hit the streets" and discover information that would help solve a case.
-Margolin won the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for this role, in 1979 and 1980; he is one of only five actors to win this award twice for the same role.
+Margolin was earlier paired with Garner in the Western series Nichols (1971–72), in which he played a character somewhat similar to Angel.
+Margolin won the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 1979 and 1980, making him one of five actors to win this award twice for the same role.

-In 1969, Margolin wrote and co-produced The Ballad of Andy Crocker, an ABC television movie that was one of the first films to deal with the subject matter of Vietnam veterans "coming home".
+In 1969, Margolin wrote and co-produced The Ballad of Andy Crocker, an ABC television movie that was one of the first films to deal with the subject matter of Vietnam veterans coming home.
 He also co-wrote the title song and had an uncredited cameo in the film.
-Margolin had an uncredited role as the Station Wagon Driver in Heroes, another story about Vietnam veterans dealing with what we now refer to as PTSD.
+Margolin also took an uncredited role as the Station Wagon Driver in Heroes, another story about Vietnam veterans dealing with what is now termed PTSD.

-Margolin played Rabbi David Small in the 1976 movie, Lanigan's Rabbi, based on the series of mystery novels written by Harry Kemelman.
-Scheduling conflicts prevented him from continuing the role in the short-lived TV series of the same name that aired in 1977 as part of The NBC Sunday Mystery Movie, in which the character was played by actor Bruce Solomon.
+Margolin played Rabbi David Small in the 1976 TV movie, Lanigan's Rabbi, based on the series of mystery novels written by Harry Kemelman.
+Scheduling conflicts prevented him continuing in the role in the short-lived TV series of the same name that aired in 1977 as part of The NBC Sunday Mystery Movie, in which the character was played by Bruce Solomon.

-Margolin appeared in episodes of the television series M*A*S*H ("Bananas, Crackers and Nuts" and "Operation Noselift"); The Partridge Family ("Go Directly to Jail" and "A Penny for His Thoughts"); That Girl; The Mary Tyler Moore Show; Rhoda; Land of the Giants; Twelve O'Clock High; The Monkees; Love, American Style (in which he was a member of the Love American Style Players; his brother Arnold Margolin was the executive producer of the series); The Fall Guy; Magnum, P.I.; Hill Street Blues (as bookmaker Andy Sedita in the consecutive episodes "Hacked to Pieces" and "Seoul on Ice"); and Touched by an Angel.
-In May 2009, Margolin appeared on an episode of 30 Rock, opposite Alan Alda; it was the first time the two actors appeared together since Margolin's appearance on M*A*S*H in 1974.

-In 1990–92, Margolin starred in the 26-episode Canadian comedy-drama television series Mom P.I. as Bernie, a street-smart private investigator who begrudgingly helps the single mom and waitress Sally Sullivan (Rosemary Dunsmore) solve crimes.
+In 1990–92, Margolin starred in the 26-episode Canadian comedy-drama television series Mom P.I. as Bernie, a street-smart private investigator who grudgingly helps single mom and waitress Sally Sullivan (Rosemary Dunsmore) solve crimes.